FreddyKS/Parallel-API-Request-Tester/README.md

 # Parallel API Request Tester
-Parallel request testing mockup in HTML+JavaScript and PHP to test the multiple user request on 1 or more API.
+Want to know how far a server can handle multiple user request?
+Then this software is for you Parallel request testing mockup in HTML+JavaScript and PHP to test the multiple user request on 1 or more API.
 From here, the errors can be seen from curl_result.txt in PHP and Result in Javascript

 Steps :